Tenchumaru/Devices/README.md

 Lad has a special escape, `\N`, that denotes a platform-specific newline.
 The `\n` escape is specifically the line feed character, ASCII value 10.

+Lad has named expressions.
+Create a variable, either `const` or `readonly`, that holds the named expression and use either that variable or the equivalent named expression syntax, `{name}`, as the `case` label.
+Lad issues an error if it detects use of both the variable and the named expression.
+There is no error if the named expression is part of a larger regular expression.

 The `Write` method of the scanner's internal `Reader_` class adds a string to its internal buffer after the recognized token text but before any trailing context.